psu13/mutable-hakyll/posts/quantum.md

 The inner product and the norm will form the basis for how we compute probabilities using the Born rule, which we saw in part 1.

-So, the short summary of this section is that quantum states are complex number valued functions that live in a linear space called a Hilbert space, and that space also defines an inner product which is how we will compute various probabilities later.

-#### Short Mathematical Digression
+#### Short Mathematical and Biographical Digression

-In the original formulation of quantum mechanics the big conceptual shift in the theory was moving from properties that had values which were real numbers to properties described by complex valued _functions_ or _wave functions_.
-The issue was that we know how to do calculus over the reals, but calculus with function valued objects is a stranger thing.
-[_Functional analysis_](https://en.wikipedia.org/wiki/Functional_analysis) is the area of
-mathematics that studies this, and Hilbert spaces come from functional analysis.
+All of this nonsense with Hilbert spaces and inner products is motivated by wanting to do calculus and mathematical analysis on objects that are _functions_ rather than plain numbers.
+This comes up because the big conceptual shift in quantum mechanics was moving from properties that had values which were real numbers to properties described by complex valued _functions_ or _wave functions_.
+The issue was that we know how to do calculus over the reals, but calculus with function valued objects is a stranger thing. [_Functional analysis_](https://en.wikipedia.org/wiki/Functional_analysis) is the area of mathematics that studies this, and Hilbert spaces come from functional analysis.
 In the 30s [von Neumann](https://en.wikipedia.org/wiki/John_von_Neumann) realized that functional analysis was the right framework to use to formalize Schrödinger's wave functions.
 And that's what he did in his [famous book about quantum mechanics](https://press.princeton.edu/books/hardcover/9780691178561/mathematical-foundations-of-quantum-mechanics).

 After working out the mathematical basis for quantum theory Von Neumann went on to invent